Registration has closed as the number of participants reached to the limit.

 - The organizer will provide chess equipment including clocks and score sheets.
 Players must use them.

-- Players must record all moves.
+- Players need NOT record moves.
 Once the game is finished, both players sign both score sheets and hand over the original score sheets to the arbiters.
 Make sure the results are correct before signing.

 - All electronic devices including smartphones, tablets or smartwatches must be turned off and stored away.
 Players are not allowed to keep it on him/her or take it outside of the venue in a bag.
 When a player breaks these rules, his/her game shall be immediately lost.
 It is forbidden for anybody to use a mobile phone or any kind of communication device in the playing venue.

-- The pairings will be done in order of the NCS ratings, titles, and the alphabetical order of the players.
+- The pairings will be done in order of FIDE Rapid Rating (if none, it will be substituted by FIDE Standard Rating ), National Rapid Rating (if none, it will be substituted by National Standard Rating), titles, and the alphabetical order of the players.

 - The tournament will follow FIDE rules unless otherwise stated above.
-For example, an illigal move will be penalised and the second illegal move will result in the loss of the game.
+For example, an illegal move will be penalized and the second illegal move will result in the loss of the game.
 Pressing the clock by mistake or pressing it with the other hand which touched the pieces will also be judged as an illegal move.

 Media Related Rules

 - The tournament results will be posted on the Internet (chess-results.com) for reporting purposes.
 The game record may also be published on the Internet.
 Participants agree to the publication of their real names, results, and game records.

 - Observers are allowed to take photos for the first 10 minutes of each round.
 No photos are allowed after 10 minutes, except for the case with special permission.